BartWillems/Octaaf/README.md

 - /search - Search stuff on DuckDuckGo with safe search on
 - /search_nsfw - Search dirty stuff on DuckDuckGo
 - /stallman - I'd just like to interject for a moment.
 What you’re referring to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux.
+- /vod_quot - Like /quote, but for videos
 - /weather - Get the weather of a city
 - /what - Explains what something is
 - /where - Find places on earth